– Why do you smoke Old Gold, Draper asks.

 The Mad Men television series is set primarily in the 1960’s.
 According to the show’s first episode, the phrase “Mad Men” was a slang term coined in the late 1950’s by advertisers on Madison Avenue to refer to themselves.

 But what about the smoking.
-Why is cigarette smoking such an integral part of people’s life in Mad Men?
+Why is cigarette smoking such an integral part of people’s lives in Mad Men?
 The figure below may provide some answers.

 During the Second World War, there was a very steep increase in cigarette smoking in the USA.
 The top of the smoking mountain was reached in the sixties and since 1975 there has been a steady decline.